VatsalJagani/splunk-app-action/README.md

 #### to_make_permission_changes
 * description: "Whether to apply file and folder permission changes according to Splunk App Inspect expectation before generating the build."
+* Before you add this parameter, read the instruction from [Avoid File and Folder Permission Issue on Your App Build](#-Avoid-File-and-Folder-Permission-Issue-on-Your-App-Build) section.
 * required: false
 * default: false